Last Updated on November 15, 2023

 If a character has a negative wisdom modifier they might find themselves below the easy threshold.
 These characters might not notice something that everyone else would.

 A DC of 15 is a bit harder to get to, it requires either a high proficiency, a high bonus, or a combination of decent modifiers in both sections.
 Essentially, wisdom-focused characters will quickly get to this DC while others will be hard-pressed to achieve it.

 An example for this given by XGtE is that characters with a passive score of 15 will be woken up by speech in an otherwise quiet environment.
-I’m not a heavy sleeper and I can say this only happens to me every so often.

-Generally a passive perception of 15 in my book means being able to automatically observe a decent amount of things that otherwise rolling a 10 would give you.
+Generally, a passive perception of 15 in my book means being able to automatically observe a decent amount of things that otherwise rolling a 10 would give you.